dpkg-i-foo-deb/go-rest-api/README.md

 That is literally all, this language is awesome

+# How do I run this project?

+- Create the database using the provided script
+- Go to the "backend" directory run on the terminal...
+`go run .`

+That's all, the server should be running now!

 # Some extras

 I read it is nice to have some stuff ia .env file, so you need to create it